I work with a fabulous publishing house who create my prints for me. They also supply the galleries, stores and garden centres for me.

 I'm sorry but you might not be able to get the painting you want in print form.
 I only allow some images to be made into prints.
 The galleries who stock my work, always like to have something in their collection which is exclusive to them.
 So sometimes the original painting is the only way of having that particular image.

-I'm looking for a print and it says sold out, when will it be back in stock on your website?
+I'm looking for a print but I can't find it on your website?

 What is the difference between a painting and print?